Palestinian Authority welcomes first Saudi ambassador to Palestine

 Appointment of the non-resident Saudi envoy to Palestine hailed as a ‘historic milestone for relations between the two countries’.

-The first Saudi ambassador to Palestine, Nayef al-Sudairi, is about to present his credentials to Palestinian Authority President Mahmoud Abbas.
+The first Saudi ambassador to Palestine, Nayef al-Sudairi, has presented his credentials to Palestinian Authority President Mahmoud Abbas.

 Al-Sudairi and his accompanying delegation arrived in the occupied West Bank on Tuesday through the Karama crossing from Jordan on a two-day official visit that will end on Wednesday.